ShiLab-Bioinformatics/subread/README.md

 $ make -f Makefile.MacOS (for macOS)
 $ make -f Makefile.Windows (for Windows)
 ```
 The executable programs will be moved to the "/bin" directory.
-Because our dependency is minimum, we do not use autoconf to generate the Makefiles.
+Because we want to minimise the dependency to other packages, we do not use autoconf to generate the Makefiles.

 ### Testing the installation
 After installation, you may test the programs to see if it works.